statpro/RevolutionWebApiBatchApp/readme.md

 # Introduction #

 This is a lightweight sample that shows how a Batch application - in this case a Windows Console application - can get user data from the StatPro Revolution Web API.
-This involves talking to the StatPro Revolution OAuth2 Server to get an access token from a user's username (= email address) in combination with a special type of password known as an application-specific password (ASP).
+This involves talking to the StatPro Revolution OAuth2 Server to get an access token from a Data Feed User's username (= email address) in combination with a special type of password known as an application-specific password (ASP).

-The main point of a Batch application is that it doesn't need to prompt the user for access to his/her data at runtime.
-Instead users must visit the [StatPro Revolution API Authorization Management website](https://revapiauth.statpro.com) and create a "batch authorization" that will allow a Batch application to access their data later on, i.e. at runtime.
-This process results in the generation of an application-specific password (ASP).
-The user's username (= email address) and ASP must both be made known to the Batch application, which must store this data privately and securely.
-At runtime, the application obtains an access token from the StatPro Revolution OAuth2 Server for a user by submitting the user's username and accompanying ASP to the OAuth2 Server's token endpoint via the OAuth 2.0 Resource Owner Password flow.

-Note that a user may revoke a previously generated ASP on the [StatPro Revolution API Authorization Management website](https://revapiauth.statpro.com/), and this will cause a failure by the application to get an access token at runtime until such time as the user creates a new "batch authorization" and makes its ASP known to the Batch application.
+For more information how Batch applications work, see the [Batch applications](http://developer.statpro.com/Revolution/WebApi/Authorization/BatchApps) page on the Revolution Web API's documentation website.

 The sample is written in C# 5 and .NET 4.5.